kristinakes/React-eshop-with-Redux/README.md

 The server endpoints needs to be updated in src/utils/apiConfig.jsx file

 ### To run test files
-#### `npm test` There are few snapshot test writen for main components
+#### `npm test`
+There are few snapshot test writen for main components.

 ## To make the Google map work
 Update the API key with your own in utils folder.
-For more information [how to get API Key] (https://developers.google.com/maps/documentation/javascript/get-api-key)
+For more information [https://developers.google.com/maps/documentation/javascript/get-api-key] (how to get API Key)